Back to Blog

 Step 3: Volunteer clicks "Send"

-• Message submitted to platform
+• Message submitted to the platform

 • Compliance checks run automatically

-• Message added to send queue
+• Message added to the send queue

 • Volunteer sees confirmation